English Parotta Bread (1 Piece) and Chicken Biryani (1 Cup)

 Physical Activity

-Engage in light physical activity, such as a short walk, after your meal to help with glucose management.
+Engage in a short walk or some light physical activity after your meal to help utilize the glucose more efficiently.

 Find Glucose response for your favourite foods